fbpx

 4. Large artworks take considerable time and money for the artist to produce and transport and in turn create a larger carbon footprint for the exhibition tour and auction – since these artworks are donations to a charitable cause we felt the A4 to A3 size range was most appropriate.

-One work per category per artist.
+One work per artist.

 To enter, please complete our online submission form.